nyc-crh/site/content/gallery/parents-and-taxpayers-protest.md

 - What do you notice about the video and image?
 What do you wonder?
 - What strategies did groups like Parents and Taxpayers use to maintain segregation?
 - >
- What terms do you see in the protesters’ signs?
+ What terms do you see on the protesters’ signs?
 Where have you seen references to “neighborhood schools” in other documents?
-What does it mean to talk about “neighborhood schools” when many neighborhoods were racially segregated.
+What does it mean to talk about “neighborhood schools” when many neighborhoods were racially segregated through policies like redlining?
+- >
  One white woman carried an elaborate sign that read:
  Board of Ed, Wha Hoppen?
  No –  IGC classes [or “intellectually gifted children” classes] No – “600” schools [for children with emotional disabilities] No – IQ tests
- Yes – Lower Requirements.
-- >
- You can read more about the “600” schools in [The Less-Known 1965 Boycott](https://nyccivilrightshistory.org/teaching-collections/boycotting-ny-schools/1965-boycott).
+ Yes – Lower Requirements.You can read more about the “600” schools in [The Less-Known 1965 Boycott](https://nyccivilrightshistory.org/teaching-collections/boycotting-ny-schools/1965-boycott).
 What does this protester think links gifted classes, separate “600” schools, and IQ tests?
-Why does a PAT member seem to support these, while claiming the Board of Education has “lower requirements”
+Why does a PAT member seem to support these, while claiming the Board of Education has “lower requirements”?
 - What difference does it make, to you as a viewer, to know that this footage was recorded by the New York Police Department?
 Why do you think it was recorded?
 How does that affect what we can learn from it?
-How do you think the participating students and adults would have felt, if they knew they were being recorded by the police? through policies like redlining?
+How do you think the participating students and adults would have felt, if they knew they were being recorded by the police?
 - Do you see similar activism today, from the protesters or counter-protesters?
 Why or why not?
 ---